|

 Acknowledgements

-Thank you especially to James Kass, Jukka "Yucca" Korpela and Alan Wood.
+Thank you especially to James Kass (last archive copy of James Kass' website on the Wayback Machine), Jukka "Yucca" Korpela and Alan Wood.
 Were it not for their work and excellent material freely available on the web (and James Kass' generous help and suggestions), I would understand very little about encoding systems, or about Unicode and how to use it, and the above would not exist.